Packaging for Unified Origin¶

 |video.ism||USP server manifest file|

 The USP webserver module makes the following URLs available.
-Note that all these URLs are virtual.
-They do not exist on disk.
+Note that except for the progressive download URLs, they are all virtual and do not exist on disk:

 |HTTP Live Streaming||http://www.example.com/usp/video.ism/video.m3u8|